Daresbury (house): History

 Daresbury was designed by Samuel Hurst Seager for the wine and spirits merchant George Humphreys.
 It was built between 1897 and 1901.
 It is regarded as Seager's best large house.
 Originally, the house was set on 10 ha, with the land having been subdivided off the Deans family.
 It was initially added to until 1910, when it had 50 rooms and five live-in staff.

 Jane Deans had planted 100 blue gums in 1862 on the property.
 Rooks were nesting in the trees, hence the name Daresbury Rookery.
 The trees became infested by gall-making wasps (family Eulophidae, probably Ophelimus maskelli or Leptocybe invasa) and the rooks left in the 1930s.
 A snow storm in 1945 further damaged the trees.
 The last gum tree was cut down in 1952.

 Between 1940 and 1950, Daresbury was the official residence of the Governor-General.
 Over time, the land was subdivided, with 20 sections sold in 1954.
 Today, the building sits on 0.91 ha.

 The property was in family ownership until 1985.
 It was later owned by Libby and Denver Glass, who had to sell it again.
 They bought it back from developers Dennis Thompson and Sharon Bartlett in 2008 in a mortgagee sale.

 Although earthquake strengthened by the Glass family, the building suffered damage in the 2010 Canterbury earthquake, with one of the six large chimneys collapsed and fell through the roof.
 The remaining chimneys were removed by crane.

+In 2018 James Milne bought the house with the intention of restoring it as a family home but this has proved too costly and it is likely to be demolished to make room for a proposed a $50 million housing development.